scala/docs.scala-lang/_overviews/toolkit/sttp-request-body-custom.md

 ```
 This serializer converts a `Person` to a `StringBody` by concatenating the `name` and `surname`, separated by a comma.

-The `given` keyword may appear strange at first but is very powerfull.
+The `given` keyword may appear strange at first but is very powerful.
 It makes the `BodySerializer` available in the current scope, to call the `body` method of an HTTP request and pass it a `Person`.

 ## Sending a Person as the body of a request